jeremy-swack/wicked-problems/project_3_part_2.md

 ![](nld_pop20_stretch_goal_3.gif)

 Lastly, this is a 3D render of the previous 2D plot.
+I used the render_camera() and render_movie() commands to produce this plot.
+A zoom value of .5 was used.